 Is infection a possibility?
 Infections are actually quite rare due to the fact that psoriasis itself is due to an overactive immune system.
 That being said, repeated scratching and excoriation can disrupt the skin barrier and facilitate bacterial invasion and is thus strongly discouraged.
 All patients with psoriasis should be seen at the very least annually by a dermatologist and when treatment and medications are ineffective at controlling disease severity and flares.
 Patients requiring systemic treatment should be seen every 3 months for check-ups while on these more sophisticated/complex medications.

 How to Treat Psoriasis?

-There’s currently no cure for psoriasis, but treatment can slow down the growth of skin cells and relieve pain, itching, and discomfort.
+There’s currently no cure for this chronic autoimmune condition, but caring for psoriasis can slow down the growth of skin cells and relieve pain, itching, and discomfort.
 Treatment of psoriasis depends on a patient’s overall health, presence of joint pain, and severity of skin involvement.
 When asked about treatment for psoriasis, Dr. Newman shares,